cornell-zhang/quickest/README.md

 ## Usage

-DABoost is organized into directories for different estimation tasks.
+QuickEst is organized into directories for different estimation tasks.

 ### HLS